GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You produce a striking spray of radiant color, inflicting a radiant attack against the foe.
 On a critical hit, you may have the target emit light like a torch for a number of rounds equal to the points of success.
-A foe emitting light this way cannot be hidden in any visual manner, including invisbility.
+A foe emitting light this way cannot be hidden in any visual manner, including invisibility.
 Furthermore, your attacks against that foe gain a +1 bonus while they glow in this manner.
 You may choose the color of the struck foe's glow when they are hit.

 **At Higher Tiers**: For each tier beyond minimum, you gain a +1 bonus to your attack.

-**Critical Failure**: You produce a flash of light, blinding yourself until your spell sicknesss recovers.
+**Critical Failure**: You produce a flash of light, blinding yourself until your spell sickness recovers.
 Additionally, you glow a shifting hue, as though you had been affected by the spell, for a number of minutes equal to the spell's tier.
 The hue varies as time goes on.

 #### Sphere of Oppressive Cold